 Immerse yourself in history at the National Museum of Denmark.

-Copenhagen is home to many extraordinary museums, including the National Museum of Denmark.
+Copenhagen has many extraordinary museums, including the National Museum of Denmark.
 Here you can travel back in time and learn about the entire course of Danish history.
-From old runic stones to the present day, you can immerse yourself in Denmark’s history during an hour-long self-guided tour.

 Tour the Copenhagen canals by boat.

 Give your feet a break and explore Copenhagen by water!
 There are many options for boat tours through the canals of Copenhagen.
-Stop by famous and picturesque sights, or just take in the beautiful quotidian life in Copenhagen.

 ❤︎ Hidden Gems Canal Tour– Likely to Sell Out.
 Check Rates & Availability HERE